Home Decor Hub

 Lighting

-• Pendant or ceiling light — a single simple pendant rather than a recessed grid.
-It should be a considered choice, not an afterthought.
+A single simple pendant rather than a recessed grid.
+A considered choice, not an afterthought.

 What a Minimalist Bedroom Is Not

-A common mistake is confusing minimalism with austerity.
 A minimalist bedroom should feel calm and warm, not cold and institutional.
-The difference:

 Warm white wallsStark cold white walls